chrisvriend/dwi-tract4mega/docs/source/running.md

 :::{note}
-Note that `run time` also depends on the CPU hardware, clockspeed, storage performance and system load.
+`run time` also depends on the CPU hardware, clockspeed, storage performance and system load.
 :::